 Sort Out a Passport and Visa

 Obvious advice, we know.
-However, it is exactly this kind of thing that people fail to check, resulting in them realising far too late that their passport has in fact expired.
+However, it is exactly this kind of thing that people fail to check, resulting in them realizing far too late that their passport has in fact expired.
 Just make sure that the passport you have isn’t going to expire for a long time yet, and you should be fine.

 You also need to research the visa requirements for the country you will be studying in and apply for the appropriate documentation.
 Depending on where you will be studying, the visa process can either be very simple, or frustratingly difficult.
 If you will be studying in the EU, you don’t currently need a visa.
 However, this could change.